Chemical Hair Relaxers Linked to Uterine Cancer Risk: Study

 Get a Free Hair Relaxer Uterine Cancer Lawsuit Evaluation With Our Lawyers

-The Products Liability Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in hair relaxer uterine cancer lawsuits.
+The Products Liability Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in hair relaxer uterine cancer lawsuits.
 We are handling individual litigation nationwide and currently accepting new cases in all 50 states.

 Again, if you or a loved one was diagnosed with uterine cancer (endometrial cancer or uterine sarcoma) or ovarian cancer (epithelial, germ cell, stomal) after using hair straighteners or hair relaxers, you should contact our law firm immediately.
 You may be entitled to compensation by filing a Hair Relaxer Uterine Cancer Lawsuit and our attorneys can help.